Disaster Recovery & Business Continuity Planning

 Phase 3: Crisis Simulation

-Holocron consultants work with the organisation to perform a crisis simulation to evaluate the effectiveness of the DRP and BCP.
-Unlike a full-scale test designed to bring down all systems, the simulation is conducted in a controlled and isolated manner, where each system is tested individually.
+Holocron consultants work with the organisation to perform a crisis simulation to evaluate the effectiveness of the Disaster Recover Plan and Business Continuity Plan.
+Unlike a full-scale test designed to bring down all systems, the business continuity test simulation is conducted in a controlled and isolated manner, where each system is tested individually.

 Phase 4: (Optional) Review & Maintain